fengju0213/NavigatorAI/README.md

     <summary><h4>Installation</h4></summary>

-&emsp;&emsp;To get started with SmartTripPlanner, you need to install `conda` as your Python runtime environment.
+&emsp;&emsp;To get started with NavigatorAI, you need to install `conda` as your Python runtime environment.
 It is recommended to use `miniconda`.

 &emsp;&emsp;1.
 Create a virtual `conda` environment: